 The overall BMW M4 design is show-stopping

 Yes, the grille is a little cringe-worthy.
 The rest of the 2021 BMW M4 Competition is show-stopping, however.

 The body design is phenomenal, with lots of little details like some insanely cool color combinations that help it stand out even more.
 The interior more than makes up for the outside, with its multiple buttons that really help customize how you choose to drive.

 With that being said, the M4 Competition might just have too many buttons.
 While some of the main controls like the air conditioning are easy to find, others are lost in a wasteland of buttons.

-The iDrive 7.0 system offered by BMW helps with this, however, with its voice recognition system.
+BMW’s iDrive 7.0 infotainment system helps with this, however, with its voice recognition capabilities.
 Drivers are able to say what they need for many things, rather than trying to shuffle through all those buttons.
 Apple CarPlay and Android Auto also come standard, so connecting your phone is not an issue.

 The odd looking grille doesn’t impair performance